-Workshops are FREE and there’s no need to register.
-Just arrive early to get your seat!
+There's no need to register - just arrive early to get your seat!

 - Certificates of participation are available for all workshops.
 Please see the Accessibility Help Desk following each workshop for your certificate.
 (Please note there are no CEU approved courses at this year’s Abilities Expo).